ecampbell/moodle-tool_uploadenrolmentmethods/README.md

     operation, enrolment method, target course shortname, meta course shortname or cohort idnumber, disabled status, group name

 The format of the CSV file is as follows:

 * Lines beginning with a # or ; character are comments, and skipped.
 * Each line of the file contains one record.
 * Each record is a series of data in a fixed order separated by commas.
 * All fields are required.
 * The fields are: operation, enrolment method, target course shortname, parent course shortname or cohort idnumber, disabled status, group name.
-* Allowed methods are meta and cohort.
+* The operations are add, del(ete) and upd(ate).
-* Allowed operations are add, del, upd
+* The supported enrolment methods are meta and cohort.
-* The allowed disabled status field values are 1 (disable) and 0 (enable).
+* The disabled status values are 1 (disabled) or 0 (enabled).
-* The group name field is the name of a group into which enrolled students should be placed.
+* Students enrolled via the method will be placed in the group specified in the group name field.
-  It will be created if it doesn't already exist.
+  The group will be created if it doesn't already exist.

 ## License ##